• Mental Health

 Neurofeedback has been used for people struggling with cognitive and neurological conditions like seizures, migraines, and problems with learning, memory, or concentration.
 Many of these studies have found that NFB can be effective in improving cognitive functioning.
 Children with developmental and learning disorders seem to benefit the most from NFB, with one study showing a 12 point increase in IQ scores.1,3

-For example, higher alpha or beta waves are often the goal of people looking to enhance their cognitive performance.1,3 These can be achieved by helping stimulate these brain waves while they engage in a mentally challenging task and rewarding them when they reach optimal brain waves.
+For example, higher alpha or beta waves are often the goal of people looking to enhance their cognitive performance1,3 These can be achieved by helping stimulate these brain waves while they engage in a mentally challenging task and rewarding them when they reach optimal brain waves.

 People struggling with migraines and seizures often benefit from neurofeedback sessions that focus on increasing low beta brain waves.
 Some studies have found 70% reductions in seizures in people treated with neurofeedback.1

-Cost of Neurofeedback Therapy
+Neurofeedback Therapy Cost

-People seeking neurofeedback in schools, outpatient clinics, or mental health offices may pay less for care with $50-$130 being the average cost per session.12 In general, the cost varies depending on where you live, what kind of treatment you receive, and where you receive it.
+People seeking neurofeedback in schools, outpatient clinics, or mental health offices may pay less for care, with $50-$130 being the average cost per session.12 In general, the cost varies depending on where you live, what kind of treatment you receive, and where you receive it.
 Medical clinics and hospitals may charge more, but may also have access to higher tech devices and better trained medical staff.3

-Whether or not neurofeedback is covered by insurance depends on your particular plan, the provider you choose, and what you’re seeking treatment for.
+Whether or not neurofeedback is covered by your mental health insurance depends on your particular plan, the provider you choose, and what you’re seeking treatment for.
 One benefit of seeking NFB from a medical clinic or hospital is that the treatment may be more likely to be covered by insurance, as these larger medical institutions are usually in-network providers with a number of different insurance plans.

 There’s also a higher likelihood of getting insurance to cover neurofeedback for conditions that have more research to support the use of NFB.
 These include ADHD (especially for children or teens), PTSD, and some anxiety or neurological disorders.3,9,10,11,12,13 In cases where NFB isn’t covered by insurance, it’s sometimes possible to use an HSA card to pay for sessions.
 Also, discuss scholarships or sliding scale options for people with lower incomes.